RayAndrade/TheRayCode/CPP/Creational/Factory/FY1/script/page02.md

 [back](./page01.md)

-We will create an *interface* for the toys and they will hold all the toys and they will be of the same type.
+We will create an *interface* for our toys and the interface will hold all the toys and they will make them of the **same type**.

-Now let's create a Toy interfase that will make each toy of the same type *Toy*.
+We create the interface and call it **Toy**.
+In this interface we will define the methods we require of each **Toy**.
+Also all the toys will be of the SAME type.

 ```cpp
 class Toy { };